Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Nuclei and neutron stars as mean-field static NL

-Although $L_{Static \chi NL}^{4-N;ExcitedNucleon}$ is included in \eqref{ExcitedNucleon}, it is beyond the scope of this paper: we will ignore its contributions to those MF-Static$\chi NL$ non-topological solitons constructed from \eqref{LagrangianMF-StaticXNL} throughout the paper.
+In Appendix \ref{Thomas_Fermi}, we construct explicit liquid mean field Static$\chi NL$ solutions based on \eqref{LagrangianMF-StaticXNL}, constrained to order $4\pi f_\pi \approx \Lambda_{\chi SB} \simeq 1$ GeV and $\Lambda^0_{\chi SB}$ naive power-counting, in an independent-nucleon model, using the Thomas-Fermi free-particle approximation.\footnote{An effective Lagrangian, built from ${\cal O}(\Lambda_{\chi SB})$ free nucleons and ${\cal O}(\Lambda_{\chi SB}^0)$ point-coupling interaction-operators, was also identified by G. Gelmini and B. Ritzi \cite{Gelmini1995.431}.
+However, it does not correspond to Chin-Walecka infinite symmetric $Z=N$ nuclear matter, and the authors constructed no $Z=N$ bound-state non-topological-solitons with zero internal and external pressure, which could therefore survive in an external vacuum.}

-In Appendix \ref{ThomasFermi}, we construct explicit liquid MF-Static$\chi NL$ solutions, constrained to order $4\pi f_\pi \approx \Lambda_{\chi SB} \simeq 1GeV$ and $(\Lambda_{\chi SB})^0$ $naive$ power-counting, in an independent-nucleon model, in the Thomas-Fermi free-particle approximation.\footnote{ G. Gelmini and B. Ritzi \cite{Gelmini1995431} independently identified an effective Lagrangian, built from ${\cal O}(\Lambda_{\chi SB})$ free nucleons and ${\cal O}(\Lambda_{\chi SB}^0)$ point-coupling interaction-operators.
-Although they imply that it corresponds to Chin-Walecka infinite symmetric $Z=N$ nuclear matter, it does not.
-They did not search for, nor did they find, infinite or finite $Z=N$ bound-state non-topological-soliton solutions with zero internal and external pressure, which could therefore survive in an external vacuum.
-Neither did they consider the point-coupling ${\overline {C^V_{200}}}$ and ${\overline {C^S_{200}}}$ terms included here, and in \cite{Lynn1993281}, which are necessary for $Z\neq N$ nuclides.
-Their expression for the overall pressure is negative, corresponding to unstable imploding nucleon matter. } Constant-density non-topological solitons, i.e. liquid drops comprised entirely of nucleons, emerge as homogeneous and isotropic semi-classical static solutions with internal and external pressures both zero.
+Constant-density non-topological solitons, i.e., liquid drops comprised entirely of nucleons, emerge as homogeneous and isotropic semi-classical static solutions with internal and external pressures both zero.
 Their surface is a step function.
-Before electro-magnetic breaking, nuclear matter and finite nuclei then have identical microscopic structure, serving as a model of the ground state of both infinite nuclear matter and finite liquid drops.
+Ignoring electro-magnetism, nuclear matter and finite nuclei then have identical microscopic structure, serving as a model of the ground state of both infinite nuclear matter and finite liquid drops.
 There is no need for an additional confining interaction to define the finite-drop surface.
 With even proton number $Z$, and even neutron number $N$, nucleons are arranged in pairs so that local expectation values for spin vanish, $< {\vec s}> \simeq 0$.
 The microscopic structure is also spherically symmetric, so that local momenta have a vanishing expectation value, $<{\vec k}>\simeq 0$.
 Consequently, total spin ${\vec S}= 0$ and total momentum ${\vec K} = 0$ in the center-of-mass.